Procrastination is a protest! ... against discomfort.

 - Switch off Facebook, Instagram, Snapchat, gaming and any other notifications for a period of time.

-- Change your passwords so it’s a hassle to log in to Social Media or games.
+- Change your passwords so it’s a hassle to log in to Social Media, games or Netflix.
 Delete the automatically saved passwords from your devices so you’re not automatically logged in to distractions (have them written down elsewhere for when you do need them).

 - Visualise your future self and connect with that person, do the right thing by them.

-- Be realistic about the time of day and study areas that are more conducive to good study.
-Plan out study moments in study spaces that are right for you.
+- Be realistic about the time of day and work spaces that are more conducive to working well.
+Plan out work moments in work spaces that are right for you.
 See our Tip Sheet ‘Get Set! ...
 Preparing to Study.’

 - When you experience the urge to put something off until later, or you notice your attention is drifting from a task, re-focus by engaging in strategies such as: